Brought to you by:

-La paloma y la ley follows two women, Marta and Liset, who left Cuba in May 2016 with no plan, just the name of a coyote—a human smuggler—scribbled on a piece of paper, and a dream to make it to the US.
+La paloma y la ley follows two women, Marta and Liset, who left Cuba in May 2016 with no plan, just the name of a coyote—a human smuggler—scribbled on a piece of paper, and a dream to make it to the United States.
 They hoped to arrive before the imminent end of “wet foot, dry foot,” a policy that fast-tracked Cubans to asylum and permanent residency.
-Photojournalist Poole followed along on 51 days of this journey through 13 countries, across 10 borders and 6 days in the Darien Gap—a roadless stretch of jungle between Colombia and Panama.
-She posed as a migrant and photographed on several formats including a smartphone, 35mm film and a GoPro.
+Photojournalist Poole followed along on 51 days of this journey through 13 countries, across 10 borders, and 6 days in the Darien Gap—a roadless stretch of jungle between Colombia and Panama.
+She posed as a migrant and photographed on several formats including a smartphone, 35mm film, and a GoPro.
 Poole has continued documenting Marta and Liset’s new lives in the United States in the three years since she made the journey with them.
 Migration is one of the critical issues of our times, but the stories told are often hyper-dramatized, oversimplified, and rarely personal or intimate.
 La paloma y la ley upends these superficial narratives with one of the most comprehensive accounts of migration ever published.
 The book renders the journey in all its danger, complexity and humanity.
 La paloma y la ley was chosen as one of TIME’s 30 Best Photobooks of 2019.

 About the writer: